xu-yuan1/openvino-docs/pages/documentation/performance-benchmarks.rst

 helps accelerate deep learning inference across a variety of Intel® processors and accelerators.

-The benchmark results below demonstrate high performance gains on several public neural networks on multiple Intel® CPUs, GPUs and VPUs covering a broad performance range.
-The results may be helpful when deciding which hardware is best for your applications and solutions or to plan AI workload on the Intel computing already included in your solutions.
+The benchmark results in this section demonstrate high performance gains on several public neural networks on multiple Intel® CPUs, GPUs and VPUs, covering a broad performance range.
+It may help to decide which hardware is best for your solutions or predict the AI workload for the Intel hardware you already have.

 The following benchmarks are available:

 * :ref:`Intel® Distribution of OpenVINO™ toolkit Benchmark Results <openvino_benchmarks>`.

 * :ref:`OpenVINO™ Model Server Benchmark Results <ovms_benchmarks>`.

+You can also download the full :download:`Performance Data Spreadsheet (XLSX) <./_assets/OVbenchmark_summary_2022.1.xlsx>`.

 Performance of a particular application can also be evaluated virtually using `Intel® DevCloud for the Edge <https://devcloud.intel.com/edge/>`__.
 It is a